azurecitadel/azurecitadel/content/marketplace/azureappma/overview.md

 title: "Getting Started"
 author: [ "Mike Ormond" ]
 description: "Pre-requisites and overview."
-date: 2021-06-20
+date: 2021-06-25
 weight: 10
 menu:
   side:
-    parent: marketplace-aast-offer
+    parent: marketplace-aama-offer
-    identifier: marketplace-aast-offer-getting-started
+    identifier: marketplace-aama-offer-getting-started
 series:
- - marketplace-aast
+ - marketplace-aama
 ---

 ## Prerequisites

 * An Azure subscription (required) - see [here for free options](https://azure.microsoft.com/free/)
 * [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli) (required) either via [Azure Cloud Shell in the Azure Portal](https://docs.microsoft.com/azure/cloud-shell/quickstart) or [installed locally](https://docs.microsoft.com/cli/azure/install-azure-cli)
-* A [Partner Center account](../partnercenter/) with the appropriate permissions (some of the material can be completed without Partner Center access)
+* A [Partner Center account](../../partnercenter/) with the appropriate permissions (some of the material can be completed without Partner Center access)

 ## Overview

-In this lab we will create the technical assets required to publish an Azure Application - Solution Template offer to the commercial marketplace.
-The bulk of the steps required to do this are identical to the steps for an [Azure Application - Managed Application](../../azureappma/).
+In this lab we will create the technical assets required to publish an Azure Application - Managed Application offer to the commercial marketplace.
+The bulk of the steps required to do this are identical to the steps for an [Azure Application - Solution Template](../../azureappst/).
 The high level steps are as follows:

 * Create an ARM template to describe the deployment
 * Validate the ARM template against best-practices